 It’s unclear whether anyone ever makes a New Year’s resolution to sleep better but one thing is certain.
 We all need better sleep.
 Some of us go to bed but can’t get to sleep; others go to sleep but don’t stay asleep.
 According to a survey undertaken by the Centers for Disease Control and Prevention, a third of all Americans don’t get a healthy 8 hours of sleep.

 When we are sleep-deficient, bad things happen in the brain.
 The brain’s endocannabinoid system is an expressway between the amygdala (emotional center) and the prefrontal cortex (where the brain makes decisions).
 During times of stress, the connection between the two centers becomes stronger and together they produce neurochemicals that produce high anxiety.

 If you seek a sleep aid, you want to look for special strains that affect sleep such as Indica, Sativa, or hybrids of the two.
-You want a strain of marijuana that has more THC.
-THC is what causes marijuana users to get drowsy.
-Be aware that research makes it clear that marijuana changes the sleep cycle.
+You want a strain of cannabis that has more THC.
+THC is what causes cannabis users to get drowsy.
+Be aware that research makes it clear that cannabis changes the sleep cycle.
 The question is whether that change is always for the better.
 THC interrupts the REM dream cycle which can be good for people with nightmares.
 On the other hand, the brain does most of its repair work during sleep.
 You will want to discuss the issue with your physician.

 To learn more about cannabis and sports, read the March 2019 article in HealthEuropa.eu entitled “Cannabis in sport: a friend or foe?”